-Max Bryant, General Manager at the Giant’s Causeway and Carrick-a-Rede said: ‘We were approached by Creative Causeway with their idea for creating a really unique and special experience at Innisfree Farm and this felt like a fantastic opportunity for us to partner with local artists who are passionate about what they do and connected to where they live and work.
+Max Bryant, General Manager at the Giant’s Causeway and Carrick-a-Rede said: ‘We were approached last year by Creative Causeway with their idea for creating a really unique and special experience at Innisfree Farm and this felt like a fantastic opportunity for us to partner with local artists who are passionate about what they do and connected to where they live and work.

-‘We love being able to showcase local art, craft and product and are proud of how we do this at the Causeway and this feels like the next step in developing these relationships and enabling our visitors to enjoy a unique experience on site.
+‘We love being able to showcase local art, craft and product and are proud of how we do this at the Visitor Centre and this felt like the next step in developing these relationships and enabling visitors an opportunity to engage on a deeper level with local people.'

 For further details on the Boat House Gallery or the Causeway Creative, you can Email: email@example.com; Telephone 07988 999 809; or you can follow them on Facebook here and Instagram here.